Son-Tr/Build-a-Markdown-Previewer/README.md

 - User-friendly interface with a split editor and preview layout.

 ## Live Demo
-You can view the live demo of the project here: [Insert your live demo link here]
+You can view the live demo of the project here: [(https://markdown-previewer-project-son-tr.vercel.app/)]

 ## Acknowledgments
 - Thanks to **FreeCodeCamp** for providing the inspiration and guidance for this project.